ddJProj/ddjproj.github.io/src/content/project/enhance-3.md

 ---
 title: 'C.S.
-Capstone Project - Enhancement #3 - Database'
+Capstone Project - Stage #3 - Database Implementation'
-description: 'This is the third of three enhancement stages to satisfy my C.S. degree, capstone competency criteria for Database design and implementation.'
+description: 'This is the third of three enhancement stages stages for the Rust TUI application.
+Satisfies degree criteria for Database design and implementation.'
 pubDate: 'July 25, 2024'
 heroImage:
   url: '/blog-placeholder-about.jpg'